LaurentVeyssier/Starbucks_case_study_Udacity_Data_Science/README.md

 - reduce false positive so that to minimize promotion costs

-A special attention is given to the highly imbalanced dataset (very few purchase class).
+A special attention is given during the modeling phase to the highly imbalanced dataset (very few purchase class).
+Augmentation techniques are applied, several models are tested including imblearn models specifically designed to handle such situation.
+Detailed model performances are recorded in the notebook.